15 Unique Anniversary Trip Ideas for Couples Who Love Adventure

 A younger couple wanted to avoid the "resort trap."
 They used Packrafting Spain to learn technical skills before heading to the Manu Biosphere Reserve.
 They spent 5 days self-navigating a tributary.
 The result: They saved $4,000 compared to a luxury cruise and gained a sense of shared mastery that led them to start an adventure travel blog, turning their anniversary into a lifestyle pivot.

-Adventure Planning Checklist
+Adventure Checklist

 Phase Action Item Recommended Tools/Services